PawanKolhe/color-calendar/README.md

 Font of calendar days as well as month and year picker text.

 ### `dropShadow`
-Type: `Boolean`
+Type: `String`
-Default: `true`
+Default: *based on theme*

-Whether to have a calendar drop shadow.
+Set CSS of calendar drop shadow.

 ### `border`
 Type: `String`